GR

 In Birds:

 In birds, avian influenza can present with a variety of symptoms, depending on the virulence of the virus strain.
-These symptoms include:
+Generally, these symptoms include:

 • Sudden death without any signs